 See what we did there?
 By setting a clear goal, you can backtrack and determine the cost of paid advertising to get you there.
 It’s easily measurable, which always makes the number people happy.
 (Btw, most reputable marketing agencies are more than happy to help figure these numbers out on your behalf, or assist you.)

 Now that we’ve discussed all the reasons why you should use Google pay-per-click advertising as part of your marketing efforts, let’s dive into the important factors of how it all works.

 Display Ads vs. PPC Ads

-The price of paid ads fluctuates all the time, even multiple times in a single day.
-That’s why you set what’s called a maximum bid.
-This ensures that your cost doesn’t go over that limit.
+The price of paid ads fluctuates quickly, even multiple times in a single day, which is why you set what’s called a maximum bid.
+This ensures your cost doesn’t go over that limit.
 If the ad campaign you’ve chosen is at a higher cost than this figure, your advertisement won’t display.

-While this is a very high level view of paid architecture firm advertisement, it does give you quite a good basis on why you should consider this type of digital media.
-The good news?
-There are tons of great marketing tools out there to help you narrow down your focus and create winning campaigns.
+While this is a high-level view of paid architecture firm advertisement, it does provide a good foundation for why you should consider this type of digital media, and many effective marketing tools are out there to help you narrow your focus and create winning campaigns.